 The Church of Almighty God split from the Shouters, who were led by Li Changshou, aka Witness Lee.
-The Shouters aren’t nearly active as they used to be in the 1960s and 1970s, but they still sparked the creation of Eastern Lightning.
+The Shouters aren’t nearly as active as they used to be in the 1960s and 1970s, but they still sparked the creation of Eastern Lightning.
 Zhao’s cult borrowed a lot of Witness Lee’s doctrine.
 It is through this doctrine that the inspiration for many of the current teachings came from.
 Zhao Weishan also elevated Witness Lee within the church, considering him a powerful figure with high regard and status.

 However, Witness Lee’s logic was a bit flawed regarding Christianity, and with the Cultural Revolution in full swing, Bibles and other religious documents were scare and hard to come by.
-So the teachings themselves had already been shaped and manipulated by the time they reached Zhao Weishan.
+So, the teachings themselves had already been shaped and manipulated by the time they reached Zhao Weishan.

-4 Yang Xiangbin Failed The Gaokao
+4 Yang Xiangbin Failed the Gaokao

 Lightning Deng did so bad on the Gaokao that she had a mental breakdown.
 It was at this low point in her life that she turned to Christianity.
-The failure of this exam signifies her revival as the female Jesus and is when she was able to be recruited into her role as the figurehead of the church.
+The failure of this exam signifies her revival as the female Jesus and is when she was recruited into her role as the figurehead of the church.

 3 ‘It Started Out Normal’